|

 never loved anyone else though I am 28 now and I have heard that gay love is

 fragile in nature).
 Was I too impulsive to say I love him?
-What could I do
+What could I do to

-to help him overcome this fear and help him live with his true feelings for
+help him overcome this fear and help him live with his true feelings for

 someone?

-While reading your letter Darika was about to press the "delete" button until
+While reading your letter Darika was about to press the

 Where did you get this idiotic right-wing Christian notion that gay love might